 Your acceptance rate is the percentage of trips you accept, out of the total requests you receive.
 Your rate will go down if you allow trip requests to expire, or if you decline a lot of requests.
 You can improve this metric by ensuring you always keep each vehicle’s calendar up-to-date with your car’s actual availability, setting your car’s advance notice appropriately, and opting into our Book Instantly feature only if you’re committed to accepting and honoring every request you receive.

 Your commitment rate is the percentage of completed trips out of your total accepted trips, excluding guest cancellations.
 This helps keep track of the times you’ve had to cancel a committed booking.
 If you cancel a trip but rebook with your guest within 24 hours, your commitment rate will not be penalized.
-Turo is committed to cultivating a high-quality marketplace, so ensuring you don’t cancel is important to your standing; cancelling trips creates a terrible experience for our travelers, and also causes you to lose out on earnings!
+Turo is committed to cultivating a high-quality marketplace, so ensuring you don’t cancel is important to your standing; cancelling trips creates a terrible experience for our guests, and also causes you to lose out on earnings!
 Avoid cancelling trips by communicating closely with your guests, keeping your calendar up-to-date, and making sure your advance notice and location settings are set properly.
 Also, please keep in mind that asking your guest to cancel a trip on your behalf is explicitly prohibited.

 Your percent of 5-star ratings is the number of 5-star ratings you receive from guests, out of all rated trips.
 This is a convenient snapshot of how happy your guests have been with the vehicles and service you’ve provided them.
 To keep your ratings high, we recommend always placing a high emphasis on being communicative with and responsive to your guests.